Change of Admitting Status for a Master’s Level Degree/Major Program

 Any change in admit status must be approved through governance.

-A proposal to change admit status is originated by the program faculty and must be entered through Lumen programs, found through the Lumen widget in MyUW.
+A proposal to change admit status is originated by the program faculty and must be entered through Lumen programs (requires credentials), found through the Lumen widget (requires credentials) in MyUW.

 The form incorporates the following mandatory questions.